3-manifolds/Carillon/README.rst

 to use this observation to speed up the algortithm.

 The book includes answers to all exercises and, as one would expect, the solution of Exercise 16 is not correct.
-The published solution clearly contains typographical errors; it is not clear how to correct those errors to obtain an algorithm which works.
-This code can be viewed as an alternative solution of Exercise 16, based on similar ideas but implemented differently from the solution in the book.
+At the least, the published pseudocode is ambiguous, and it is not clear how to resolve the ambiguities to obtain an algorithm which works.
+This project can be viewed as an alternative solution of Exercise 16, based on the same ideas but implemented differently from the solution in the book.